Conner5289/Assignmet2/README.md

-For assisgnment 3 in seng210
+For assignment 3 in seng210